Contemporary trends in investment financing in the Russian Federation

 The economic rationale for attracting foreign investment depends on the integration of novel technology, production techniques, and business models into the home economy, resulting in considerably greater economic advantages in comparison to relying solely on domestic entrepreneurship.
 The investment climate in Russia has evolved throughout time, shaped by major events in social, political, economic, and other sectors.

 Russia's vast geography and diverse industries provide potential for diversifying investments, notwithstanding its economic challenges.
 Specific areas have significant investment potential as a result of the growth and diversification of many businesses.
-Additionally, the presence of abundant natural resources, notably in the oil and gas industry, further strengthens the attraction for investment [1].
+Additionally, the presence of abundant natural resources, notably in the oil and gas industry, further strengthens the attraction for investment [1] (Gorbatko, Zhadnov, 2023).
 Furthermore, a robust transportation infrastructure contributes to the reduction of transportation expenses, hence facilitating the inflow of foreign investment.
 Russia has a highly qualified workforce and engages in research and development collaborations with numerous foreign countries, which drives innovation and technical progress.

 Изображение выглядит как текст, снимок экрана, линия, Шрифт